HL7/bulk-data/spec/export/index.md

 This FHIR Operation initiates the asynchronous process of a client's request for the generation of data to which the client is authorized -- whether that be all patients, a subset (defined group) of patients, or all available data contained in a FHIR server.

-The FHIR server MUST limit the data returned to only those FHIR resources for which the client is authorized.
+The FHIR server SHALL limit the data returned to only those FHIR resources for which the client is authorized.

+The FHIR server SHALL support invocation of this operation using the [FHIR Asynchronous Request Pattern](http://hl7.org/fhir/async.html).

 #### Endpoint - All Patients